AnnaCGeuzebroek/Context-Dependent-Detection/README.md

 **Before going through this code download *dataAnalysis.m*, *dataModelling.m* and the dependencies [here](https://github.com/AnnaCGeuzebroek/Neurally-Informed-Modelling)**

+NOTE slight change in the way that early responses are dealt with in dataAnalysis, this will give us slightly higher G2 as reported in the paper.
+However, this is as we should rerun the modelling and does NOT have any consequences in the way the models are compared!

 For an excellent review on neurally-informed modelling see:

 - O’Connell, R.G., Shadlen, M.N., Wong-Lin, K., & Kelly, S.P.
 (2018).
 Bridging Neural and Computational Viewpoints on Perceptual Decision-Making. *Trends in neurosciences*. [link](https://www.sciencedirect.com/science/article/pii/S0166223618301668)